Beginning Riding Course

 The Purpose of This Class

-The purpose of this class is to create safer riders out of the average beginning motorcyclist, not to make it easy to get a license.
-While most beginning students are riding within the first few exercises and are able to pass this class the first time they take it, since everyone learns at a different pace it is not uncommon for students that need more repetition to be counseled out
+The purpose of this class is to create safer riders out of the average beginning motorcyclist, NOT to make it easy to get a license.
+While most beginning students are riding within the first few exercises and are able to pass this class the first time they take it, since everyone learns at a different pace it is not uncommon for students that are unsafe to be counseled out

 If You Miss Class